Book: Music from a Strange Planet

 A striking and genre-bending debut short story collection from writer and musician Barbara Black.

 Off-beat, provocative, philosophical, Music from a Strange Planet traces the fault lines of identity and emotional attachment.
-Grief, tenderness, and longing soak the pages, admitting the reader into the intimate places of the heart: An awkward child envisions herself as a darkling beetle; an unemployed business analyst prefers water-walking over “rebranding” himself; after being kidnapped, a psychologist rejects the idea of marrying herself; and in the squatters’ district, a biogenetically-altered couple visits an attic to observe a large cocoon.
-From the ruins of a dystopian city to the inner self-created landscapes of a coma victim, this unique story collection places characters at the core of their vulnerabilities.
+Grief, tenderness, and longing soak the pages, admitting the reader into the intimate places of the heart: An awkward child envisions herself as a darkling beetle; an unemployed business analyst prefers water-walking over “rebranding” himself; a biogenetically-altered couple visits an attic to observe a large cocoon.
 With a masterfully crafted tone and a register that ranges from contemplative to comic, the subversive, immersive stories in this collection brim with humanity.
-Expect your planet to tilt a little to the strange after reading this engaging, vivid and incisive collection of stories.
+Expect your planet to tilt a little to the strange.

 5.5″ x 8″, 200 pages